A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: A Koebe theorem

 The main purpose of this section is to prove the key result of this work: the Koebe theorem for quasiconformal mappings between open sets in $\Hei$, see Theorem~\ref{t:KoebeHeis}.
 Before providing the proof of this result we need further auxiliary observations.

 The following lemma is a counterpart of \cite[Lemma 5.10]{MR861687}.
 For our purposes it suffices to consider balls centered at one point, but we consider arbitrary domains in $\mathbb{H}^1$ instead of disks in $\mathbb{R}^2$.
-The proof goes the same way.
+The proof goes the same way, and so we omit it.

-\begin{lemma} The following statement holds both for the Kor\'{a}nyi distance $d_{\mathbb{H}^1}$ and the sub-Riemannian distance $d_s$: Let $\Omega$ be a domain in $\mathbb{H}^1$ and let $u\in BMO(\Omega)$.
+\begin{lemma} The following statement holds both for the Kor\'{a}nyi distance $d_{\mathbb{H}^1}$ and the sub-Riemannian distance $d_s$: Let $\Omega$ be a domain in $\mathbb{H}^1$ and let $u\in \mathrm{BMO}(\Omega)$.
 Then for all balls $B_2 \subset B_1 \subset \Omega$ centered at a point $z\in \Omega$, one has

 \end{lemma} Here and in the following, the logarithm is taken with respect to the basis $e$.